christophebe/julius-gpt/readme.md

-- remove tone
-- add prompt folder in the prompt params : can be used to have different prompts for different tones, ...

-////

 This Node.js CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 or GPT-3.5-turbo).
 It can generate text in all languages supported by Open AI.

 # How it Works